-APPENDIX E: COMPLETED ACTIVITIES
+APPENDIX D: COMPLETED ACTIVITIES

-Goal Date Completed Comments Goal 1: Coordination and Collaboration Form a basin-wide AIS Working Group (that includes a representative from each regional invasive plant committee) to oversee implementation of this Program April 2016 Steering Committee was struck to oversee implementation of this Program Designate an AIS Basin-wide Lead Coordinator for the Columbia Basin AIS Program May 2015 Khaylish Fraser is CB AIS Program Coordinator Identify an AIS Coordinator for each regional invasive species organization (in addition to the AIS Lead Coordinator) to maintain communication for on-the-ground coordination of efforts 2015 Develop and maintain a list of all local organizations involved in AIS including their roles and responsibilities, their activities, and waterbodies in which they are active May 2015 Develop and maintain a website for the CB AIS Basin-wide program A webpage is dedicated to the CB AIS Basin-wide program on each of the four RISO websites Revisit this AIS Program Framework annually to check-in with previous year's activities and adapt and modify this document as required CBAIS Steering Committee reviews and updates Framework during the fall meeting Develop and maintain a list of priority species with their associated known locations and pathways of introduction To be updated annually (each winter) Monitor success of AIS Program and associated activities through an annual review of committee and partner achievements CBAIS Steering Committee met on 5 April 2016.
-Consensus of SC was to meet twice annually moving forward Develop and utilize a method of evaluating the outreach program by creating a baseline survey to measure change in knowledge and/or behaviour June 2015 Goal 2: Education and Outreach Identify and maintain a list of all relevant audiences to target for presentations, brochures, posters May 2015 Maintain a spreadsheet of sign locations and the key message at each location 2015 See MS Excel Workbook titled: Signs All Regions.xls
+Goal Date Completed Comments Goal 1: Coordination and Collaboration Form a basin-wide AIS Working Group (that includes a representative from each regional invasive plant committee) to oversee implementation of this Program April 2016 Steering Committee was struck to oversee implementation of this Program Designate an AIS Basin-wide Lead Coordinator for the Columbia Basin AIS Program May 2015 Khaylish Fraser is CB AIS Program Coordinator Identify an AIS Coordinator for each regional invasive species organization (in addition to the AIS Lead Coordinator) to maintain communication for on-the-ground coordination of efforts 2015 Maintain communication, and participate as required, with working groups established for priority AIS American bullfrog action team; Columbia Basin Cooperative Weed Management Area (flowering rush focus); northern pike working group (2016-17) Maintain regular and two-way information flow with cross-border and provincial initiatives through the AIS Steering Committee Twice annual steering committee meetings Develop and maintain a list of all local organizations involved in AIS including their roles and responsibilities, their activities, and waterbodies in which they are active May 2015 Develop and maintain a website for the CB AIS Basin-wide program A webpage is dedicated to the CB AIS basin-wide program on basin RISO websites Produce a CB AIS Newsletter to maintain communication and highlight achievements of the CB AIS program May 2019 Program progress report completed: highlights program achievements from 2015 - 2019 Revisit this AIS Program Framework annually to check-in with previous year's activities and adapt and modify this document as required CB AIS Steering Committee reviews and updates Framework during the fall meeting Develop and maintain a list of priority species with their associated known locations and pathways of introduction April 2016 Updated annually Develop collaborative proposals between agencies and organizations, including cross-border initiatives Maintain communication with provincial and province-wide programs to align with provincial priorities B.C.
+Invasive Mussel Defence Program; behaviour change programs; Invasive Species Strategy for B.C.